 A note about what I’ve dug up for you… I loathe worksheets.
 Seriously.

 So, I made these emergency substitute plans as I would for my own class – with some interactive elements and a few supplies.
-You should totally have everything in your classroom though even if you have little time to prep!

 It’s the beginning of the kindergarten year and your kiddos are pretty new to this whole school thing.
 Let’s make your sub’s day the easiest we can by planning a themed day.

-Let’s make a monster themed day for your beginning of the year emergency sub plans for kindergarten.
+Let’s make a monster-themed day for your beginning of the year emergency sub plans for kindergarten.

 Today’s goal: training to become supermonsters!